This article has been updated from a previous version.

-A home inventory may not be the most exciting kind of list to make — but if you’re paying for home insurance, it’s definitely one that’s necessary.
-Below, our tips for creating an inventory that will meet your insurer’s requirements.
+A home inventory may not be the most exciting kind of list to make but if you’re paying for home insurance, it’s necessary.
+Here are some tips for creating an inventory that will meet your home insurance provider’s requirements.

-Once you know what items you want to document, what is the best way to itemize your inventory?
+What’s the best way to itemize your home inventory?
 There are several options, each with its own set of pros and cons:

 Create a video inventory.
-The pros to this method is that it provides a visual inventory including the make and model of each item.
-The con is that it can be a very long video, meaning unless you’re time stamping the video, you might be forwarding a long time trying to get to a specific item you need to make a claim for.
+This provides a visual of your contents, including the make and model of each item.
+One drawback of this approach, however, is that it can be a long video, so unless you’re time stamping the video, you might be fast-forwarding a while trying to get to a specific item you need to make a claim for.

 Use an inventory app.
-There are dozens of inventory apps like MyStuff, Sortly and Magic Home Inventory that allow you to photograph, detail and itemize your inventory.
-The pro is that apps are already set up for inventory.
-The con is that an app may require you to pay for a monthly subscription, especially if you use up all the space that’s given to you in the free version of the app.
+There are dozens of inventory apps like MyStuff, Sortly, and Magic Home Inventory, that allow you to photograph, detail, and itemize your inventory.
+These apps are already set up for inventory.
+But they may require you to pay for a monthly subscription, especially if you use up all the space that’s given to you in the free version of the app.

 Excel or Google files.
 This is the most basic option.
 The pro to this method is that it’s free.
 The con is it’s the most labour-intensive, as you have to make an inventory template from scratch.

-Other tips to remember when you make an inventory list:
+Other tips to remember when you make a home inventory list:

-Creating an inventory can take a while, especially if you own a lot of stuff.
-Should anything happen, however, you’ll be glad that you’re prepared and won’t have to figure out what you own while you’re filing a claim.
+Creating a home inventory can take a while, especially if you own a lot of items.
+Should anything happen, however, you’ll be glad that you’re prepared and won’t have to figure out what you lost while you’re busy filing a claim.